rcorp/standard-project-structure/docs/linter.md

 All code should look like a single person typed it, no matter how many people contributed so its easy to read and contribute.

 Linting is the process of checking the source code for Programmatic as well as Stylistic errors.
 This is most helpful in identifying some common and uncommon mistakes that are made during coding.
-We use `Atom` code editor for linting.
-So we need to install Atom for this.

 #### Installation

-Check whether your system has Yeoman installed or not.
-If Yeoman is not installed, then we need to run these command:

-    npm install -g yo

-After that Add linters and Atom to your project.
+Add linters and Atom to your project.
 For this, we will run this command:

     yo ./standard-project-structure/generators/linter